shahcompbio/shahwebsite/README.md

 # Shah Lab research website

-The shah lab website is be a jekyll website based on the bedford lab's website: http://bedford.io/.
-The bedford jekyll website contains a few nice features including a front page summarizing recent blog posts, papers, and project.
-Projects are auto populated using a ruby script from meta data extracted from github repos, and are thus referring to software projects specifically.
+The Shah Lab website is be a Jekyll website based on the Bedford Lab's website: http://bedford.io/.
+The Bedford Jekyll website contains a few nice features including a front page summarizing recent blog posts, papers, and project.
+Projects are auto populated using a Ruby script from meta data extracted from Github repos, and are thus referring to software projects specifically.

-The new website will lives on github pages.
-Because the bedford lab website uses some preprocessing and plugins not supported by github pages, we will not use the feature provided by github pages to automatically generate a jekyll website from jekyll source.
-Instead, the jekyll source will be here: https://github.com/shahcompbio/shahwebsite, and the built website here: https://github.com/shahcompbio/shahcompbio.github.io.
+The new website will lives on Github pages.
+Because the Bedford lab website uses some preprocessing and plugins not supported by Github Pages, we will not use the feature provided by Github Pages to automatically generate a Jekyll website from Jekyll source.
+Instead, the Jekyll source will be here: https://github.com/shahcompbio/shahwebsite, and the built website here: https://github.com/shahcompbio/shahcompbio.github.io.

 ## Build site